box/developer.box.com/guides/box-ai/ai-agents/get-agent-default-config.md

 <Message type="notice">

-Box AI API is currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
+Endpoints related to metadata extraction are currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
 Box AI API is available to all Enterprise Plus customers.

 </Message>